matloff/R-Style-Guide/README.md

 may result in weaker RED-ness.
 My own code does often have S3 classes, but it is not top-heavy with them.

+# Shorter Code May Not Be Better Code

+One often sees discussions on the Web in which people post various solutions to a given problem, and in which the tacit goal is to make the code as compact as possible.
+This is very different from the RED goals, and in my experience, is generally counter to it.

 # Other R Style Guides

 The above recommendations stem from my experience as a software developer and